ckni/music-library/README.md

 # Music Library

 Practice for JS classes in ES6.
-This repository consists of three files, each containing JS classes, for a music library.
+This repository consists of an index.js and three modules, each containing JS classes, for a music library.